-Since NPS surveys help identify customer opinions, NPS data in conjunction with follow-up questions, when used effectively, can help organizations to identify and increase customer engagement and convenience.
+Since NPS survey help identify customer opinions, NPS data in conjunction with follow-up questions, when used effectively, can help organizations to identify and increase customer engagement and convenience.
 NPS survey templates can help you ask follow-up questions based on response logic so you can create actionable strategies for increasing customer loyalty from the responses you receive.

 American bank USSA has a Net Promoter Score of 75 – one of the highest in the financial services industry – achieved through focused initiatives that reduce customer effort and deliver superior customer service.
 Due to these initiatives customers can check their balance via text message, customers can instantly attach photographs and voice recordings to insurance claims which the bank can initiate remotely, and more.

 Leading companies are making a shift to managing the customer experience through customer episodes.
 A customer episode includes end-to-end activities required for a customer to perform a task or fulfill a need, and includes all the shopping, usage or service activities that go into it.

 You can benefit from the customer episode approach – as you can map, perform and monitor the entire range of activities that go into meeting the customer’s need within the customer episode, instead of by individual teams or functions working in silos.